AhmedS-Elmekawy/Building-a-world-class-report-with-GETPIVOTDATA/README.md

   2. Brand
   3. Size & Pack

-#### These are the important indicators that need to be analyzed in order to understand whether the company can improve its product offerings.
+#### These are the important indicators that need to be analyzed to understand whether the company can improve its product offerings.